Summary

 Once we have the quote all that’s left to do is execute the quote and display a progress state to the user.

 Before we begin it’s important to ensure that a contract is compatible with Relay.
-Please review our contract compatability overview to make any necessary changes.
+Please review our Contract Compatibility overview to make any necessary changes.

 Fetch the Quote